But what is the right mattress?

 The result is that you turn around much less during the night and thus sleep much more peacefully.
 Most people find comfort particularly pleasant.
 Memory foam is ideal for osteoarthritis, rheumatism, or if you are a bit older.

-Polyether-foam is the cheapest foam and is an obsolete product (developed in the 1960s).
-Polyether foam has a closed-cell structure, which means that holes can form quite quickly and it lacks resilience.
+Polyether foam is the cheapest foam and is an obsolete product (developed in the 1960s).
+Polyether foam has a closed-cell structure, which means that holes can form quite quickly and lack resilience.

 Due to the minimal resilience, the supporting capacity is also minimal.
 Polyether is a lot less comfortable and flexible than cold foam or latex and is therefore losing popularity, but is still widely used in the cheapest mattresses.

 Latex is rubber and is very resilient.
-The resilience provides a lot of support and works well with back pain.
+Resilience provides a lot of support and works well with back pain.
 Latex has the disadvantage that it can be quite warm.

 It is very important that the mattress absorbs moisture well and also releases it as quickly as possible.
 Moisture and heat create bacteria and quickly make the mattress unhygienic.

-In addition, it is not at all pleasant if the mattress feels clammy and damp and it is particularly bad for people with rheumatism.
-Therefore choose a mattress cover from Tencel or another natural material such as bamboo but absolutely not for Polyester.
+In addition, it is not at all pleasant if the mattress feels clammy and damp, and it is particularly bad for people with rheumatism.
+Therefore, choose a mattress cover from Tencel or another natural material such as bamboo, but absolutely not polyester.